gocolly/site/content/articles/scraping_tips.md

 First, you need to specify what parts of sites contain relevant data.
 Selectors can be used to query different elements of a HTML page.
 The two most popular selector languages are [XPath](https://www.w3schools.com/xml/xpath_syntax.asp) and [CSS Selector](https://www.w3schools.com/cssref/css_selectors.asp).
 HTML source viewers help you come up with appropriate selectors.
 A simple HTML source viewer is available in browsers.
 Simply right click in the page and select "View page source" from the options.

-The DOM displayed in browser inspectors include the changes done by JavaScript files.
+The DOM displayed in browser inspectors include the changes done by JavaScript.
 So it usually differs from the actual response you need to parse.

 {{<tip>}}Always use the source code view of a page.{{</tip>}}